• Home

 Storm Emma was a heavy snowfall for Dublin.
 As these conditions are infrequent, the city doesn't stock measures to deal with it promptly and everything grinds to a halt for a few days.
 Bittersweet results follow.

 Bema became a regular go-to taxi driver for nights, and a great friend, after a chance hailing by the roadside.
-He was probably my best sources for learning Malagasy as he, in turn, practised English with me wherever whenever we were jolting along a bumpy road somewhere.
+He was probably my best sources for learning Malagasy as he, in turn, practised English with me wherever we were jolting along a bumpy road somewhere.

 Fishermen and sailing boats retreat for the day, watching the sun do the same.